What is the history of the Rockefeller Center Christmas Tree?

 A Charitable Christmas in New York

-Although it might not be too well known, the magic of the Rockefeller Center Christmas does not end after the holiday season.
-Since 2007, the Habitat for Humanity foundation gets the tree to carry out social works.
+Although it might not be too well known, the magic of the Rockefeller Center Christmas does not end after the holidays.
+Since 2007, the Habitat for Humanity Foundation has received the tree every year to carry out social work.
 What do they do with it?
-Once the festivities are over and the decoration is removed, the tree is donated for charitable purposes.
+Once the festivities are over and the decorations are removed, the tree is donated for charitable purposes.

 The organization takes wood from the tree to help build and rebuild homes for poor families.
 For this reason, Rockefeller Center selects trees that are in their last cycle of life, so that they can later be used for these charitable purposes.

 The Christmas tree is lit each year on the first Wednesday after Thanksgiving.
-If you are in New York at Christmas time and you want to experience this show live, we recommend you arrive at least three or four hours before.
-You will not be at the very front but, given the size of the tree, you will surely be able to enjoy the show and watch the musical performances on the giant screens that are dotted around Rockefeller Square.
+If you’re in New York at Christmas time and you want to experience this show live, we recommend you arrive at least three or four hours before.
+You won’t be at the very front but, given the size of the tree, you’ll surely be able to enjoy the show and watch the musical performances on the giant screens that are dotted around Rockefeller Square.

-Artists of the stature of Mariah Carey, John Legend, Lea Michele and Diana Ross have performed in the past, with the line-up varying every year but disappointing.
+Artists of the stature of Mariah Carey, John Legend, Lea Michele and Diana Ross have performed in the past, with the line-up varying every year but never disappointing.
+This year, Kelly Clarkson is hosting it, with a performance by none other than the iconic Cher, among many more incredible artists!
 The show ends when the big red button to light up the tree is pressed.
 An unforgettable memory!